Hi there!

 I’m Chris Parker, a network engineer living in London, England, UK, Earth.
 That’s my full address, in case you want to post me love letters.

-Before joining Juniper as an employee I had the incredible privilege of being invited to become one of just 25 worldwide Juniper Ambassadors.
+Before joining Juniper Networks as an employee, I had the incredible privilege of being invited to become one of just 25 worldwide Juniper Ambassadors.
 It means I get to be involved in cool projects and get direct access to Juniper engineers, in exchange for sharing the knowledge and the passion that I have for Junos, and for networking at large.

 For example, I contributed chapters to the Juniper Ambassadors’ Cookbook 2019.
 It’s a collection of “recipes” showing you how to solve specific problems.
 And guess what – like almost all Juniper books, it’s completely free!
 My chapters were all about MPLS.
 Give it a read!